StanfordHCI/bang/README.md

 All people which are ready with the qualification HIT achieve willBang qualification on Mturk and get email invite to the main task in our site.
 When in the waiting room there’re enough participants, they get ability to join the batch.
 After enough people are joined batch experiment automatically starts.
 As experiment is started all joined participants get start bonus, for now it’s $1.00, and achieve hasBanged qualification on Mturk/our db.
 From now those participants can’t see our Mturk’s task anymore.
-After final survey is completed by participant he/she achieve remaining part of his bonus on the basis of $12 per hour.
+After final survey is completed by participant they are paid out a completion bonus at a predetermined hourly wage (nominally $15/hour based on the [fair work](https://fairwork.stanford.edu) rate).